Roger Ninféi

-Roger Ninféi (30 July 1916 - 28 February 2003) was a Catholic Marianist priest from Moyeuvre-Grande, Lorraine.
+Roger Ninféi (30 July 1916 – 28 February 2003) was a French Marianist priest from Moyeuvre-Grande.
 He was a builder, educator, director of several schools among the largest ones in France.
-He profoundly developed the Collège Stanislas de Paris and launched the College Sainte-Marie d'Antony.
+He significantly developed the Collège Stanislas de Paris and launched the Collège Sainte-Marie d'Antony.
 In 1994, he was appointed Officer of the Légion d'honneur under the ministry of the Nationale Education.
-He died in Antony, Hauts-de-Seine and is buried in Antony cemetery.
+He died in Antony, Hauts-de-Seine, and is buried in the Antony cemetery.